MoneyTransfers

 Positivity plummets in Australia, with only 35% of respondents welcoming a cashless society.
 Canada is not far behind either, with only a third (32%) of respondents preferring to ditch their coins.

-Denmark, Spain and the United Kingdom follow behind, with 31%, 27% and 26% of respondents "happy" about turning cashless, respectively.
-In fact, our analysis found that most individuals surveyed from these European countries expressed they would not use an electronic form of payment on a cheap purchase.
+Our analysis found that most individuals surveyed from these European countries expressed they would not use an electronic form of payment for a cheap purchase.

 Interested in finding out more about the positives and negatives cited by respondents in the YouGov study, we delved deeper to identify the pros and cons of a cashless society.